-(This post was originally published on April 16th, 2015.
+(This post was last published on November 28th, 2017.
 We’ve updated it for accuracy and completeness.)

 Do you know your sales trends by product type, region, or time period?
 Do you know how much inventory you have of each product?

 Most retailers wish they knew more about their sales and customers’ buying habits.
 They want to know the right levers to push and pull to increase sales and customer satisfaction.
-However, there are many obstacles in their way that keep them knowing this insightful information.
+However, there are many obstacles in their way that keep them from these insights.

 It could be that your data is split between disconnected systems or that you’re dealing with legacy systems that can’t keep up.
 It’s complicated to converge your sales from different online and offline sales channels for analysis.
 With the right tools though, this doesn’t have to be a problem for you.

-This post will discuss what capabilities you need to effectively perform sales trend analysis and what the benefits are to your business when using them.
+This post will discuss what capabilities you need to perform sales trend analysis and its benefits for your business.

 The Benefits of Using Sales Trend Analysis